MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 It works!
 But there are a few improvements we can still make to our new middleware.
 As you saw when you implemented the middleware, the maximum number of retry attempts was hardcoded in the middleware.
 To make the middleware more re-usable it would be better if the number of attempts could be configured from the outside.

 It is quite common for middlewares to be configurable, so let's take a look at a few options for achieving that.
-The simplest option is to create a class which contains the configuration parameters and the inject this class into the middleware.
+The simplest option is to create a class which contains the configuration parameters and then inject this class into the middleware.
 Create a new class `RetryConfiguration.cs`:

 ```cs
 // TODO: configuration class